lock3/wg21/paper.md

 ```

 It would also be nice if we could pattern-match against the syntax of
-the expression in the style of Rust.
-Rust provides a mini grammar for
+the expression in the style of Rust, which provides a mini grammar for
 matching tree sub-expressions.
 However, because reflections are part of
 the regular language, we don't need to invent new syntax for matching;
 if statements can suffice.
 We do, however, need facilities for